 Here are some easy to do strategies that will help your picky eater become more willing to try new foods and more likely to become a better eater.

-Baseball is said to no longer be the American pastime.
-However, it is a much better sport than football, especially from a woman's perspective.
-Read why women prefer baseball over football.
+Why is it that baseball is no longer considered the premier American pastime?
+However, it stands out in comparison to football, especially from a woman's perspective.
+Find out why women prefer baseball over football.